 Finally, if your septic tank is full, odors and sewage will back up into your home and possibly outside of the tank underground.
 To ensure your tank doesn’t get too full, have it inspected yearly and pumped every three to five years.
 Depending on your household size, it might last longer between pumps or you may need to have it pumped more frequently.
 It depends on how fast sewage builds up.

-Call Express Septic Services at 864-302-1810.
+Call Express Septic Services today.
 We are located in Greenville, SC, and we’d be happy to find the source of your septic tank odor.
 We can also help you maintain your septic system and repair it when necessary.
 If you need a system, we’re your local area experts so call us today.